GreenSnabl/GameOfLife/README.md

 # GameOfLife

-This is the game of life built with Michael Roths bitmap class and ncurses.:
+This is Conways Game Of Life.
+Main takes height, width, name of the .bmp file and a scaling factor as arguments and outputs the game by using ncurses.